great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/snowflake_quickstart.md

 ---
-sidebar_label: 'Quickstart for GX Cloud and Snowflake'
+sidebar_label: 'Try GX Cloud'
-title: 'Quickstart for GX Cloud and Snowflake'
+title: 'Try GX Cloud'
 id: snowflake_quickstart
-description: Connect GX Cloud to Snowflake Data Assets.
+description: Try GX Cloud features and functionality.
 ---

-In this quickstart, you'll learn how to connect GX Cloud to Snowflake Data Assets.
+In you're new to GX Cloud, start here to learn how you can quickly connect to your Data Assets and validate data.

 ## Prerequisites